666djb/solarpi/readme.md

 * AC Charging on/off
 * Start Hour/Minute, Stop Hour/Minute and Enable on/off for three time periods

 Home Assistant automations can be simply written to control when the battery is charged and how much it is charged - e.g. if the forecast for the next day is good, then only charge the battery 50% over night.
-I use an auomation in Home Assistant to set the "Stop Charging SOC %" based on the next day' Solar Forecast.
+I use an automation in Home Assistant to set the "Stop Charging SOC %" based on the next day' Solar Forecast.

-This creates and updates the following Device and Sensor Entities in Home Assistant:
+This creates and updates the following Device (SOLARPI Bridge), Control Entities and Sensor Entities in Home Assistant:
 ![Device and Entities](SolarPi%20Home%20Assistant%20Entities%201.png)
 ![Device and Entities](SolarPi%20Home%20Assistant%20Entities%202.png)